f5devcentral/f5-agility-labs-nginx/docs/class10/module3/lab2/lab2.rst

             }
        ]

 #.
-Now, send the request for ``Colors``.
+Now, send the request for ``GET Colors``.
 As a reminder, this API Endpoint is not yet published by API Team, and not part of the OpenAPI File.

    * You should receive a ``404`` from the API Gateway